-Guidelines can indicate the local minimums and maximums of your splines, helping you snap in relation to where your splines are.
+Guides can indicate the local minimums and maximums of your splines, helping you snap in relation to where your splines are.

 You can snap to the X, Y, and Z axes.
 When you snap to them, you can see the axis name.